Hydrangeas, Decoded: Old-Wood vs New-Wood Pruning for Next Year’s Blooms

 Hydrangea care doesn’t need to feel like guesswork.
 The key is timing—understanding whether your plant blooms on old wood or new wood tells you exactly when to prune and when to hold back.
 In the fall, restraint is often the wisest choice, since many hydrangeas are already carrying next year’s flower buds.
 By letting the plant rest through winter and pruning only at the proper season, you safeguard both the health of the shrub and the beauty of its future blooms.
 If you’re ever unsure about what’s in your garden, a professional eye can help ensure your hydrangeas are treated with the right approach, giving you healthier plants and spectacular flowers year after year.

 📞 If you would like expert help diagnosing problems with your shrubs, hedges or ornamental trees, need pruning and ongoing care, Seacoast Residential Pruning is here to guide you.
-We take the guesswork out of soil care so you can enjoy a landscape that looks beautiful and grows stronger every season.
-Call us today at (603) 770-5072 or Contact Us to get started.
+We take the guesswork out of soil care so you can enjoy a landscape that looks beautiful and grows stronger every season. contact us at 📧info@expertpruning.com or call (603) 999-7470to schedule your consultation.